Ivar Ekeland: Research

 Ekeland has contributed to mathematical analysis, particularly to variational calculus and mathematical optimization.

 Variational principle

-In mathematical analysis, Ekeland's variational principle, discovered by Ivar Ekeland, is a theorem that asserts that there exist a nearly optimal solution to a class of optimization problems.
+In mathematical analysis, Ekeland's variational principle, discovered by Ivar Ekeland, is a theorem that asserts that there exists a nearly optimal solution to a class of optimization problems.

 Ekeland's variational principle can be used when the lower level set of a minimization problem is not compact, so that the Bolzano–Weierstrass theorem can not be applied.
 Ekeland's principle relies on the completeness of the metric space.

 Ekeland's principle leads to a quick proof of the Caristi fixed point theorem.

 Ekeland was associated with the University of Paris when he proposed this theorem.

 Variational theory of Hamiltonian systems

 Ivar Ekeland is an expert on variational analysis, which studies mathematical optimization of spaces of functions.
 His research on periodic solutions of Hamiltonian systems and particularly to the theory of Kreĭn indices for linear systems (Floquet theory) was described in his monograph.